Strolen\s Citadel content.

 While the basic ritual is not significantly different from many other petty enchantments there are significant limitations that cannot easily be explained, despite the efforts of countless magical researches to do so.

-The issue has become, over the centuries, a kind of universal magical puzzle that almost all magicians attempt to solve sooner or later, and in some areas it has become a de-facto "rite of passage" for young mages (you simply can't call yourself a wizard until you've have a crack at explaining the idiosyncratic nature of the Lucky Penny enchantment).
+The issue has become, over the centuries, a kind of universal magical puzzle that almost all magicians attempt to solve sooner or later, and in some areas it has become a de-facto 'rite of passage' for young mages (you simply can't call yourself a wizard until you've had a crack at explaining the idiosyncratic nature of the Lucky Penny enchantment).

 Magical Properties